OneBlockPlus/polkadot-hackathon-2024/bangkok/10-zk-omni/README.md

 - a ZK-Rollup Layer serving for multiple chains, including parachain( like moonbeam ), BTC, and Ethereum.
 - the Beacon cell, in form of smart contract and substrate pallet and Taproot script.
 - the Operation cell,  in form of smart contract and substrate pallet.
+- the updated omniverse DLT protocol of UTXO model edition.

 ## Detailed Introduction
 ### Problem Analysis